-My main roles as SENco are:
+My main roles as SENDco are:

 - Supporting the identification of children with Special Educational Needs.

-- Co-ordinating provision for children with SEN.
+- Co-ordinating provision for children with SEND.

 - Liaising with other providers and external agencies such as educational psychologists and speech and language therapists.